Google Analytics HIPAA Compliance - Penrod

 The Problem with Google Analytics and HIPAA

-• The patient didn’t consent to disclosure
+• The patient did not provide consent for disclosure

-• The PHI isn’t de-identified
+• The PHI has not been properly de-identified

 A Case Study